Stress Can Be Your Friend

 So How Do You Cope With Bad Stress?

-A healthy diet and plenty of physical activity is an essential tip when it comes to stress management.
+A healthy diet and plenty of physical activity are essential tips when it comes to stress management.
 But what else can we do to counter work stress or exam stress?

 Plan Your Time & Activities